namycodes/namycodes/README.md

-# Hi, I'm NamyCodes! 👋
+# Holla, namycodes here! 👋

 I'm a passionate software engineer, web developer, and app developer with a love for creating innovative solutions.
 Welcome to my GitHub profile!